Happy families: Osaka, Williams win openers in Australia - WHIZ News

-MELBOURNE, Australia (AP) — Naomi Osaka won the tournament opening match for her dad at the Australian Open.
+MELBOURNE, Australia (AP) — Naomi Osaka won the tournament’s opening match for her dad at the Australian Open.
 Serena Williams won hers for her daughter.

 The first two matches on center court at the Australian Open were all about families for two champions.